noahstalnaker/MISTWeatherAssignment2/README.md

 Flaticon
 A flaticon was used from <a href="https://www.flaticon.com/free-icons/heart" title="heart icons">Heart icons created by pictranoosa - Flaticon</a>
+And it was imported using the following tutorial: https://www.youtube.com/watch?v=HtXjhEwf32I

 # Generative AI Notice